karlasamantha/boilerplate/README.md

+# Next.js boilerplate

-# A Next.js boilerplate using Typescript, Styled Components and Testing Library
+## A Next.js boilerplate using Typescript, Styled Components and Testing Library